 Is IOP covered by Medicare/Medicaid?

-Unfortunately, IOP is not yet a covered treatment by Medicare or Medicaid.
-This is true of all mental health providers, not just us.
-That means we’re unable to accept those plans (including supplemental plans).
-However, we do have self-payment options available.
+Unfortunately, IOP is not a covered treatment by Medicare or Medicaid for mental health facilities like ours.
+And so we’re currently unable to accept those plans.
+However, we do offer self-payment options for those not covered by insurance.
 If you believe IOP may help your situation, please contact our office today to learn more.

 We’re here to be a resource for you and your loved ones.
 And if you’re wondering if IOP may help someone you care about, please don’t hesitate to reach out for more information.
 However, we do ask that your loved one contacts us as well.